-NEW in v3.1 - State-of-the-Art Manufacturing Technology
+State-of-the-Art Manufacturing Technology

 After expression, the N-terminal GST- and His6-tagged proteins are purified and printed on glass slides in duplicate, along with control proteins (GST, BSA, Histones, IgG, etc.) and new controls that allow for the use of linear regression analysis, radio-labeled sample analysis and the use of different analytical software.